-This decadent Turtle Poke Cake is a poke cake version of a Turtle candy.
-A chocolate poke cake filled with caramel and topped with chocolate frosting, chocolate chips, chopped pecans and more caramel.
+Poke cake recipes don’t get more decadent than this one, for Turtle Poke Cake, a cake version of a Turtle candy.
+A decadent chocolate poke cake filled with caramel and topped with chocolate frosting, chocolate chips, chopped pecans and more caramel.

 As a fellow baking blogger, Jamie and I have known each other online for years now.
 We were finally able to meet in person in Iowa.
 Jamie had just appeared on QVC to promote her new cookbook, which sold out!

-The original recipe calls for canned chocolate frosting, which I don’t typically buy.
+The original turtle poke cake recipe calls for canned chocolate frosting, which I don’t typically buy.
 So, I’ve included an easy-to-make chocolate frosting recipe that my family loves.

 I bought Ghirardelli Caramel Sauce at my local grocery store, which came in a 17 ounce bottle, so there was plenty to mix with the sweetened milk and to top the cake.

 Vanilla ice cream wasn’t really necessary with this moist, decadent cake, but I just couldn’t resist.
 I hope you’ll give it a try.

 Be sure and take a look inside The Poke Cake Cookbook and check out the Table of Contents to see all the other fun poke cake recipes in the cookbook.